ToxicMushroom/magisk_for_arch/README.md

 - !THIS RUN ONLY ON DEBIAN BASED!
 APT COMMANDS!
 - !YOU CAN REPLACE THEM WITH YOUR DISTRO PACKAGE MANAGER!

-# If you got stuck on "unpacking boot image", use the magisk_canary.sh instead.
+If you got stuck on "unpacking boot image", use the magisk_canary.sh instead.

+If this not fix the issue and you are on ubuntu, try to install the last unzip from this repo using sudo dpkg -i unzip_amd64.deb.

 # Tested on ubuntu (20.04, 22.04) and debian 9 64 bit.